ajschumacher/ajschumacher.github.io/20141215-please_stop_saying_big_data/index.md

 What did we do?
 They gave us a bunch of data, and we predicted which students would drop out in the following year.
 Based on the historical data we had, and the success metric that we chose, we were pretty good at it.
 You can predict dropouts.
 This should be surprising to no one.
 So what's to say about this?

 Let's start with the size of the data.
-The data in the last example wasn't big, and that was a large urban school district.
-Arlington has around 20,000 students.
+The data in the last example wasn't big, by the way, and that was a large urban school district.
+Arlington has something like 20,000 students.
 So the only “big” here has to be some other kind of complexity.

 You may have heard that 80% of a data scientist's time is spent munging data, leaving only 20% for analysis.
 It's really funny that in a data-obsessed profession this entirely made-up statistic gets quoted so much.
 But it feels true!

 How is this example like the last example?
-We were handed data in a probably non-repeatable way and worked entirely separately from the real host data systems.
+We were handed data and worked entirely separately from the real host data systems.
 So all the work we did to make the data usable, who benefits from that?
 Nobody.
 They can't just take that and plug it in to whatever system it came from.

 A side issue is that many of the problems come from defining what you are talking about, and bureaucracies tend to ruin this process, often by failing to provide a complete definition, sometimes deliberately.
-“What does it mean to drop out?”
+“What does it mean to drop out?” turns out to be tricky.

 So we can predict who's going to drop out.
 Is that going to help any students this year?
-If it does, it will be because of systems-building work in larger measure than data analysis work.
+If it does, it will be because of systems-building work in larger measure than modeling work.

 -----